Description, Analysis, and Sources

 CORNER-POST LOG BUILDINGS FOUND SINCE 1986

-The Huling farmhouse (above) on the property south of Mount Union, purchased by Huntingdon County Business & Industry for an industrial park, proved to be a good-sized corner-post log house.
+A farmhouse on the property south of Mount Union, purchased by Huntingdon County Business & Industry for an industrial park, proved to be a good-sized corner-post log house.
 The logs were of very modest dimensions; the building included medial posts front and back, and both sides.
-It was disassembled in 1990 and is now in Colorado.
+It was disassembled in 1990 and has been reconstructed in Colorado.

-One of the most substantial corner-post structures I have seen was dismantled near Altoona in 1990.
+One of the most substantial corner-post structures I have seen was dismantled near Altoona in 1990 (shown above: back of the house on the left; diagonal corner bracing on the right).
 It measured 60’ x 40’ and included very wide wall planks and equally large diagonal bracing.
 The timbers were sawn, as in the Neff House in Huntingdon County.
 The house had two stone chimney stacks at each end.
 These and other elements of the construction, including 12-over-12 windows on the first story and 8-over-12 on the second, suggest a date no later than the 1820’s and perhaps much earlier.